-Students and employees with temporary disabilities/injuries may also seek accommodations.
-The process will be the same as for longer accommodations, however, the accommodation letters may show an end or expiration date or it may be requested that the student or employee update the office when the accommodation is no longer necessary.
+Students and employees with temporary disabilities/injuries may also seek accommodations under this policy.
+The process is the same as for longer accommodations.
+However, the accommodation letter may show an end or expiration date, or it may be requested that the student or employee update the office when the accommodation is no longer necessary.
 Some common temporary disabilities have designated protocols such the concussion protocol in policy F2.1.1.1 of the faculty handbook.